 The Dual Enrollment Program allows eligible students to work toward both a high school diploma and a college degree at the same time.
 For each course, students earn honors credit at the high school level and college credit hours at the postsecondary level.
 Most college credits will transfer to public colleges and universities throughout Tennessee and the United States.

 Participating Dual Enrollment students may take courses at either Nashville State Community College or Volunteer State Community College.
 Profiles of these institutions, as well as links to their programs for high school Dual Enrollment students are below.

-We a proud to offer our students these of progressive and flexible options for higher education.
+We are proud to offer our students these progressive and flexible options for higher education.
 However, we also recognize that enrolling in university-level classes may present financial challenges.
-Government funded financial aid packages are available to many of our students who wish to participate in the Dual Enrollment program through the Tennessee Dual Enrollment Grant.
-Furthermore, the college credit students earn throughout the program applies toward college graduation; drastically reducing the time required to complete a Bachelor’s degree.
+Government-funded financial aid packages are available to many of our students who wish to participate in the Dual Enrollment program through the Tennessee Dual Enrollment Grant.
+Furthermore, the college credit students earn throughout the program applies toward college graduation, drastically reducing the time required to complete a Bachelor’s degree.

 Tennessee Dual Enrollment Grant

 Our Dual Enrollment Program is funded through the Tennessee Dual Enrollment Grant.
 This grant’s funding comes from the Tennessee State Lottery, and provides students with the opportunity to apply for financial aid in the form of scholarships, not loans.
 This means that they will not need to take on any debt in order to participate in the Dual Enrollment Program and take college-level courses.